Ron Hunt

-Ronald Kenneth Hunt (born February 23, 1941) is a former professional baseball second baseman.
+Ronald Kenneth (Ron) Hunt (born February 23, 1941) is an American former professional baseball second baseman.
 He played 12 seasons in Major League Baseball from 1963 to 1974 for the New York Mets, Los Angeles Dodgers, San Francisco Giants, Montreal Expos and St. Louis Cardinals.
 He batted and threw right-handed.

 In 1971 Hunt set a single-season record for being hit by more pitches (50) than any player since 1900.

+Early life

+Hunt was born in St. Louis on February 23, 1941.
+He graduated from Ritenour High School in Breckenridge Hills, Missouri, where he played football and baseball.

 Career

-Ron Hunt was born in St. Louis on February 23, 1941.
-He graduated from Ritenour High School in Breckenridge Hills, Missouri, where he played football and baseball.
 After graduating, he signed with the Milwaukee Braves, with whom he spent four years in the minor leagues.
 The Mets purchased his contract in October 1962 and added him to the major league roster.